clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 # Speech

-Although we're all very familiar with producing and interpreting speech sounds, recognizing them sounds in waveforms in spectograms is much harder (even though they contain the same information!).
+Although we're all very good at producing and interpreting speech sounds, recognizing sounds in waveforms in spectograms is much harder (even though they contain the same information!).

 ## Phonemes